Semi-supervised Semantics-guided Adversarial Training for Trajectory Prediction: Introduction

 To defend against adversarial attacks on vehicle trajectory prediction, there are important challenges that are different from the cases of images and audios.
-First, vehicle trajectory prediction is a time-series regression with rich contexts while most existing adversarial attacks and corresponding defense methods are targeted at classification tasks.
+First, vehicle trajectory prediction is a time-series regression problem with rich contexts while most existing adversarial attacks and corresponding defense methods are targeted at classification tasks.
 The attack patterns are more random and there are no well-defined class labels, which means that the robust model is difficult to train and generalize.
-Second, vehicle trajectory can convey semantic or behavior information.
+Second, vehicle trajectory can convey semantic and behavior information.
 For instance, people can infer the behavior of a vehicle such as moving forward or changing lanes from its trajectory.
-In this work, we first propose an adversarial training pipeline for the trajectory prediction task, and then further exploit the semantic features to design a semi-supervised AAE architecture which can be added after feature extractor, to improve the adversarial robustness and its generalization.
-The methodology of the proposed architecture such as enhancing disentanglement and defining semantic labels can be further applied on adversarial training for general regression and generation problems.

-Our main contributions are summarized as follows: We propose \textbf{the first adversarial training method against adversarial attacks on trajectory predictions}.
-We develop a semi-supervised architecture with domain knowledge and semantic features to enhance the adversarial robustness and its generalization among different types of attack patterns.
-Through extensive experiments, we demonstrate the effectiveness of our proposed method on improving the adversarial robustness, and further explore the robustness-accuracy trade-off in this trajectory prediction problem.
+Therefore, as shown in our experiments later, some popular defense methods such as TRADES~\cite{zhang2019theoretically} and data augmentation methods \cite{gowal2021improving,rebuffi2021fixing,sehwag2021robust} either are inapplicable or have poor performance in trajectory prediction task.
+In this work, we first propose an adversarial training pipeline for the trajectory prediction task, and then further exploit the semantic features to design a semi-supervised AAE architecture that can be added after the feature extractor, to improve the adversarial robustness and its generalization.
+The methodology of the proposed architecture such as enhancing disentanglement and defining semantic labels may be further applied on adversarial training for general regression and generation problems.
+Our main contributions are summarized as follows: \begin{itemize} \item We propose a novel adversarial training method against adversarial attacks on trajectory predictions. \item We develop a semi-supervised architecture with domain knowledge and semantic features to enhance the adversarial robustness and its generalization among different types of attack patterns. \item Extensive experiments demonstrate that our proposed method (SSAT) effectively improves the adversarial robustness and outperforms popular defense baselines. \item We further explore to balance the robustness-accuracy trade-off in this task by leveraging the MixUp technique~\cite{zhang2017mixup}, and we also test data augmentation methods for trajectory prediction robustness. \end{itemize}